 What is Block Printing?

-The oldest type of printing which is in trend from many centuries is Block Printing.
-There are many evidences which show that block printing existed from 5th century but working on block printing started in 15th century.
-It is popular in all corner of the world but its roots are in India, Japan & China.
-Hand block print is widely popular among several people round the world.
+The oldest type of printing which is in trend for many centuries is Block Printing.
+There is much evidence that shows that block printing existed from the 5th century but working on block printing started in the 15th century.
+It is popular in all corners of the world but its roots are in India, Japan & China.
+Hand block print is widely popular among several people around the world.

-Block printing has a very long history and variety of techniques are used for it but most popular technique is one in which carved material is immersed in ink and then image is transfer on piece of paper & fabric.
-It can be used on different types of materials like wood, rubber or linoleum.
+Block printing has a very long history and a variety of techniques are used for it but the most popular technique is one in which carved material is immersed in ink and then the image is transferred on a piece of paper & fabric.
+It can be used on different types of materials like wood, rubber, or linoleum.
 I prefer linoleum for work.

-Printing done on images using this technique are very bold if compared with other style of printmaking.
-As carving is done by hands on the blocks so texture has more prints and detail is very less.
-If you use knife for carving there may be possibility that blocks can be carved with a detail.
+Printing done on images using this technique are very bold if compared with other styles of printmaking.
+As carving is done by hands-on the blocks so texture has more prints and detail is very less.
+If you use a knife for carving there may be a possibility that blocks can be carved with detail.

-Another name for block printing is relief painting as ink used for printing leaves texture which is raised on piece of paper.
-Note one thing that letterpress and block printing both are different as in letterpress enough pressure is applied on the image so that an indent can be leave on paper.
-Hand is used in block printing due to which ink sets on the surface which gives raised look texture to the material.
+Another name for block printing is relief printing as the ink used for printing leaves texture which is raised on a piece of paper.
+Note one thing that letterpress and block printing both are different as in letterpress enough pressure is applied on the image so that an indent can be left on the paper.
+The hand is used in block printing due to which ink sets on the surface which gives raised look texture to the material.

 Process of Printing

 The initial step involved in printing is designing the sketch.
-It is very essential that image should be reversed if text is using as image get reversed on the block.
-Once the image gets ready it is then transferred on material which is linoleum so that I get an outline where carving has to done.
+It is very essential that the image should be reversed if the text is used as the image gets reversed on the block.
+Once the image gets ready it is then transferred on material which is linoleum so that I get an outline of where carving has to do.

-Next step involved is designing of carve.
-I always do one thing that part which doesn’t need to print is carved away as ink is applied on the surface which is raised for printing of design.
-Surface which remains untouched will be imprint on the paper.
+The next step involved in designing of carve.
+I always do one thing that part which doesn’t need to be printed is carved away as ink is applied on the surface which is raised for the printing of design.
+The surface which remains untouched will be imprinted on the paper.
 Time taken for carving is not fixed depending upon the measurement & details of the image.
-Time required for carving can be an hour, lot of weeks or months.
+The time required for carving can be an hour, a lot of weeks, or months.

-Variety of knives is used by me for different purpose like small tipped knife is used for carving the details & its carving.
+A variety of knives is used by me for different purposes like a small tipped knife is used for carving the details & its carving.
 Larger knives are used to cut the background.
-Patience is required to carve the block as if hand slips out whole piece can be ruined.
-With proper practice it can be learn that how much pressure is required to carve and try to learn some best techniques for complex designs.
+Patience is required to carve the block as if the hand slips out the whole piece can be ruined.
+With proper practice, it can be learned how much pressure is required to carve and try to learn some best techniques for complex designs.

-When block gets carved excess part is trimmed out using scissors so that straight edge look can be given, after this piece gets ready for print.
-Variety of inks is available in market but it should be test before using to get best 1.
-I generally use oil based type ink as they are good for fabric & paper both.
+When a block gets carved excess part is trimmed out using scissors so that a straight edge look can be given after this piece gets ready for print.
+A variety of inks is available in the market but they should be tested before using to get the best 1.
+I generally use oil-based type ink as they are good for fabric & paper both.
 You can go for other options also.

-Whenever I go for printing process ink is squeezed in small amount by me in a glass or different plexi glass piece and then rolled out in using a roller.
-This helps me in getting a thin and even layer so that ink can be applied properly on block.
+Whenever I go for the printing process ink is squeezed in small amounts by me in a glass or different plexiglass piece and then rolled out using a roller.
+This helps me in getting a thin and even layer so that ink can be applied properly on the block.

-Important part in the block printing is pressure should always be even as if pressure will be uneven then in some part color can be dark and in some part it will be fad.
+The important part in block printing is pressure should always be even as if the pressure will be uneven then in some parts color can be dark and in some parts, it will be a fad.
 This requires practice so that you can become perfect.

-It takes several days for ink to become dry just like other process of printing.
+It takes several days for the ink to become dry just like another process of printing.
 You have to wait for long before using the prints.
-Ink based on oil takes time for drying from 2 days to many weeks while water type inks dry little bit faster.
-Inks are ready in such a way that they can dry slowly which helps you in printing process when ink not dry.
-If ink gets dry little bit faster you will get a uneven details coverage.
+Ink based on oil takes time for drying from 2 days to many weeks while water-type inks dry a little bit faster.
+Inks are ready in such a way that they can dry slowly which helps you in the printing process when ink is not dry.
+If ink gets dry a little bit faster you will get uneven details coverage.

 Tips & Advice

 Block printing is my favorite job and I loved it as simple, elegant, bold & beautiful designs can be made.
-It requires lot of patience & steps to get desired block.
-This technique is good for the images which required only little color & have less detail.
-It gets complex when there are many small text having fine details.
+It requires a lot of patience & steps to get the desired block.
+This technique is good for images that required only little color & have less detail.
+It gets complex when there is much small text having fine details.

-Block printing is very good technique of printing beautiful designs on paper or fabric.
+Block printing is a very good technique for printing beautiful designs on paper or fabric.
 Hand block print is famous for its variety and exclusive range available.